 Google has bigger challenges with Home than just recognizing different voices (2017, Recode) Voice is the technology every major Silicon Valley company is racing to dominate before anyone else; and Google, with its search and language capabilities, would seem poised to take the lead.
 But Google is starting from behind.
 And to master voice, the company will have to contend with technology that’s not friendly to advertising, its main business, or suitable for Google’s directory-like approach to organizing web results.

-Why Political Ads Are Regulated but Fake News on Facebook Isn’t (2016, Inc.) Viral hoaxes on Facebook during the 2016 presidential election reveal the limits of campaign finance laws and regulations.
+Why Political Ads Are Regulated but Fake News on Facebook Isn’t (2016, Inc.) Viral hoaxes on Facebook during the 2016 presidential election revealed the limits of campaign finance laws and regulations.

 Can’t live without it: A trucker’s take on I-95 (2015, The Day) “You can’t get anywhere in Connecticut without being on 95,” says trucker Lee Hawthorne.
 And, he says, “95 is terrible.”